sqlfluff/sqlfluff/docs/source/layout.rst

 Configuration for layout is spread across three places:

 #.
-Configuration for what indentation is expected to be present
-   within particular dialect elements is controlled by the parser.
+Indent behavior for particular dialect elements is controlled by the parser.
    This is because in the background SQLFluff inserts :code:`Indent` and :code:`Dedent` tokens into the parse tree where those things are expected.
 For more detail see :ref:`layoutindentconfig`.

 #.
 Configuration for the spacing and line position of particular
-   types of element (such as commas or operators) in set in the :code:`layout` section of the config file.
+   types of element (such as commas or operators) is set in the :code:`layout` section of the config file.
 For more detail see :ref:`layoutspacingconfig`.